-Item Description Show only drives This option hides from the list all EtherCAT slaves that are not drives

-Item Description Scan Devices The KAS Runtime sends EtherCAT messages to discover the physical devices and modules present in the network (see explanation below) Name, Vendor, Product, and Model The project device name, vendor name, product name (or code number), and model number for each device is displayed and ordered by the position in the tree.
-The model (when available) includes the extension and connectivity options, NBEC for example.
-FW Version For Kollmorgen drives, the conditions that: firmware version is displayed on the network (for drives with ne was run successfully on the EtherCAT version 01-08-000-00 firmware or later) ed to the drive(s) while the KAS project was For other devices, the firmware version is displayed if the Scan Devices routine was successfully run and the device supports reading this informaiton over EtherCAT (i.e. it uses CoE object 0x100A:0).
+Item Description Show only drives This option hides all EtherCAT slaves from the list that are not drives.
+Scan Devices The KAS Runtime sends EtherCAT messages to discover the physical devices and modules present in the network.
+See "Scan Devices" ( $\rightarrow$ p.
+346).
+Name, Vendor, Product, and Model The project device name, vendor name, product name (or code number), and model number for each device is displayed and ordered by the position in the tree.
+The model (when available) includes the extension and connectivity options (e.g., NBEC).
+FW Version For Kollmorgen drives, the firmware version is displayed on the conditions that: The "Scan Devices" routine was run successfully on the EtherCAT network (for drives with version 01-08-000-00 firmware or later) Firmware was downloaded to the drive(s) while the KAS project was open in the KAS IDE.
+For other devices, the firmware version is displayed if the Scan Devices routine was successfully run and the device supports reading this information over EtherCAT (i.e., it uses CoE object 0x100A:0).
 Otherwise (Unknown) is displayed.
 NOTE If a Kollmorgen drive is showing the firmware version as "Unknown", the drive has valid resident firmware (from which to boot), but does not have valid operational firmware.
-Please download and install the latest operational firmware and reboot the AKD/AKD2G.
+Download and install the latest operational firmware and reboot the AKD / AKD2G.
 Drive Axis Number This number designates which axis, of those available on a drive, is being defined.
-For most drives, this number will just be a "1", but for AKD2Gs, there are two entries, Drive Axis Number 1 and Drive Axis Number 2, Mapped to Axis For each drive, it is displaye d if it is: Unassigned: from the drop-down menu, you can choose an axi has not been assigned (it is applicable either for PLCopen or Pi Network motion engines).
-Already mapped to a physical device: the mapping operation is using the Scan Devices command.
-See details in Simulated want to simulate the device, which means and no communication to this device is dbus.
-Mapped to an Axis?
-Simulated State No Simulation is not applicable Yes If Drive is mapped to a physical drive, then the simulation is Enabled, so you can set state to Yes/No> Display checkbox If Drive is not mapped to a physical drive, Simulation is forced to Yes
+For most drives, this number is a "1", but for AKD2Gs, there are two entries: Drive Axis Number 1 Drive Axis Number 2 Mapped to Axis For each drive, it is displayed if it is: Unassigned: From the drop-down menu, choose an axis that has not been assigned.
+It is applicable for either PLCopen or Pipe Network motion engines.
+Already mapped to a physical device: The mapping operation is done using the Scan Devices command.
+See details in "Scan Devices" (→ p.
+346). • If a drive node is removed from the EtherCAT network using ECATDeviceAction, then the mapped axis (if any) is automatically forced to simulation.